-Coconut chutney is a traditional South Indian chutney packed with the flavor and freshness of coconut.
-The addition of fresh coriander leaves and green chili makes this chutney really unique.
-It is a fabulous gluten-free, and vegan-friendly Indian chutney recipe.
+Coconut chutney is a traditional South Indian side dish packed with the flavour of coconut.
+It is a fabulous gluten-free and vegan-friendly Indian chutney recipe.

 In South Indian Cuisine, the coconut is abundantly used.
 The reason is the tall, handsome coconut trees standing by the sea coast with utmost pride.

 Coconut Chutney is one of the most popular South Indian side dishes.
 It tastes fabulous with the deep-fried snacks and the South Indian breakfast such as idli, vada, dosa, etc.

 I love the splash of green colour and freshness in my chutney.
 Hence, I add fresh coriander leaves along with coconut, salt, green chilli, and water while blending.
 The addition of fresh coriander leaves and green chilli makes this chutney unique.

 Unlike North Indian-style coriander chutney, this green chutney is tempered.